 salt & pepper to taste

-4. Wash leeks thoroughly.
+- Wash leeks thoroughly.
 Cut into hefty pieces.
 Toss with remaining glaze and as the timer chimes for the second time, turn roasting vegetables to coat and brown evenly.
-Add the leeks to the mix and return to the oven for the final 10 minutes until roots are soft and sticky, with golden edges.
+Add the leeks to the mix and return to the oven for the final 10 minutes until roots are soft and sticky, with golden edges and serve, hot.

 Canadian maple brings its own set of nutritional benefits; loaded with Manganese, Vitamin B2, Zinc, Magnesium, Calcium and Potassium.
 It’s made of tree juice.
 I mean, how vegan is that?!

 - Category: Side Dishes

 Keywords: Root Vegetables, Roasted Vegetables, Maple Syrup, Maple Roasted